Chapter 27 The problems with peer review

 Fixing peer review will rest with the community of biological scientists, at the level of the gatekeepers: editors and the scholarly societies that they represent.
 To me, it is clear that we won’t fix peer review by asking our peers to be less biased, or by asking them to be more rational.
 We should know by now that we can’t fix people in this way.
 For example, Khoo (2018) found that there was little improvement in reviews after reviewer training courses, even when these included feedback on previous reviews submitted.
 Instead, we have to plot a course for peer review whereby we accept that reviews will contain bias and irrational content, and train those in editorial positions to try to spot these, instead of falling victim to them.

-There are lots of ways in which to do improve editorial oversight.
+There are lots of ways by which editorial oversight can be improved.
 My intuition is that the crux is to find a way that makes it more efficient and objective for the editors.
 For example, to try to pin down reviewers on where they find fault and exactly what that fault is.
 There is a difference between:

 - insufficient information to decide whether the experimental design was faulty and needing this clarified before a decision can be made